Twitter suspends Iran’s leader over post threatening Trump’s death

-Twitter has apparently suspended an account used by Iran’s Supreme Leader Ayatollah Ali Khamenei after he posted an image showing a Donald Trump-like figure on a golf course apparently being targeted by a missile strike.
+Twitter has suspended an account used by Iran’s Supreme Leader Ayatollah Ali Khamenei after he posted an image showing a Donald Trump-like figure on a golf course apparently being targeted by a missile strike.

 The Photoshopped image posted late Thursday on the Iranian leader’s account depicted a figure in red about to hit a golf ball as an ominous shadow fills the bottom half of the picture.